 The bulk of the dopamine neurons reside in an area deep inside the brain, called the midbrain (Greek: mesencephalon).
 In the human brain, the dopamine neurons can be visualised with the eye due to presence of a chemical called neuromelanin.
 This dark appearance gave rise to the region (where the dopamine are located) being called the substantia nigra (or ‘substance black’).
 In the image above, you can see the dark neuromelanin area in the healthy brain (left), but it is much harder to see in the Parkinsonian brain (right).

 A diagram illustrating the location of the substantia nigra dopamine neurons

 in the human brain, and their fibre projections to the striatum .
 Source: NIH

 The dopamine neurons in the midbrain project fibres up into the centre of the brain, to an area called the striatum, where they release dopamine to communicate with the cells there.
-In Parkinson’s disease, the loss of the dopamine neurons results in the reduced numbers of fibres releasing less dopamine in the striatum.
+In Parkinson’s, the loss of the dopamine neurons results in the reduced numbers of fibres releasing less dopamine in the striatum.

-Brain scanning techniques allow us to visualise dopamine release in the human brain (what is often called a ‘DATscan’), and it is apparent in people with Parkinson’s disease that there is less dopamine being released in the striatum.
+Brain scanning techniques allow us to visualise dopamine release in the human brain (what is often called a ‘DATscan’), and it is apparent in people with Parkinson’s that there is less dopamine being released in the striatum.